Whoneon/TelegramVoice2Pi/README.md

 - Python 3 with pip
 - Git
 - Libespeak1 and Espeak (to play voice from the speaker)
+- Suggested use of venv (it might cause conflicts with pip packages)
 ```
 sudo apt install python3.8 python3-pip git libespeak1 espeak
 ```